Glossary

 Welcome to the Glossary

 This page defines key business, marketing, and investment terms used across Karen Newton International.
-Whether you’re just starting out or refining your strategy, this glossary of quick explanations will help you move forward with clarity and
+Whether you’re just starting out or refining your strategy, this glossary of quick explanations will help you move forward with clarity and understanding

 A